awsdocs/amazon-rekognition-developer-guide/doc_source/celebrities-video-sqs.md

 ------
 **Note**
-If you've already run a video example other than [Analyzing a Video Stored in an Amazon S3 Bucket with Java or Python \(SDK\)](video-analyzing-with-sqs.md), the code to replace might be different\.
+If you've already run a video example other than [Analyzing a video stored in an Amazon S3 bucket with Java or Python \(SDK\)](video-analyzing-with-sqs.md), the code to replace might be different\.

 1. Run the code\.
 Information about the celebrities recognized in the video is shown\.

-## GetCelebrityRecognition Operation Response<a name="getcelebrityrecognition-operation-output"></a>
+## GetCelebrityRecognition operation response<a name="getcelebrityrecognition-operation-output"></a>

 The following is an example JSON response\.
 The response includes the following:
 + **Recognized celebrities** – `Celebrities` is an array of celebrities and the times that they are recognized in a video\.
 A [CelebrityRecognition](API_CelebrityRecognition.md) object exists for each time the celebrity is recognized in the video\.
 Each `CelebrityRecognition` contains information about a recognized celebrity \([CelebrityDetail](API_CelebrityDetail.md)\) and the time \(`Timestamp`\) the celebrity was recognized in the video\. `Timestamp` is measured in milliseconds from the start of the video\.